Josep Portella

 Error detection

 Before showing a calculated check digit, the other check digits are checked, including the DNI letter, to prevent showing the incorrect digit.
 However, 2 or more inopportune recognition errors could make it possible to overcome the tests, resulting in the wrong final check digit.
-To make this less provable, the digit is not shown unless the same digit is calculated for the next image, and it is discarded if it is a different digit.
+To make this less likely, the digit is not shown unless the same digit is obtained on the next attempt.